maxpschonder/argocd-examples/exercises/exercises.md

 ## Exercise 2 - Helm

 a) Next, you will practise using an ArgoCD application to deploy the K8s-manifests used in the previous example as a Helm Chart.
 You will find the Helm related setup in the `exercise-2` folder.
-Create a new ArgoCD-Application-Manifest and deploy the Helm chart to a new namespace `exercise-2`.
+Create a new ArgoCD-Application-Manifest (`exercise-2-yourName`), set the project value to `exercise-2` and deploy the Helm chart to a new namespace `exercise-2`.

 b) Change the ReplicationCount in the values file and apply the changes via a new Commit.